 Go to any review page and you will see people giving their opinions on things they shouldn’t.

-You know what they all have in common?
+Do you know what they all have in common?
 They are spectators, not participants.

 How many people sitting in the sidelines talk about what the correct strategy for the game should be?

-How many of them are quick to talk about how others should behave, act, invest or live their lives?
+How many of them are quick to talk about how others should behave, act, invest, or live their lives?

 Of course, you are the person most deserving of praise and because of the previously mentioned excuses you never got to fulfill your full potential…Everybody else got lucky.